PMArkive/NintendoClients_wiki/LDN-Protocol.md

 2. Advertisement frames are encrypted, data frames are plaintext.
 3. Advertisement frames and data frames are both plaintext.

+The security level is specified during network creation and is broadcasted as part of the [advertisement frame](#advertisement-frame).
+In practice, the security level will always be set to 1, because security level 2 and 3 are only allowed during development.

 Given a 16-byte input key and a buffer of arbitrary size, encryption keys are derived as follows:

 1. `aes_kek_generation_source` is decrypted with master key generation 0.